momentum-projects/html-dog-adoption/README.md

 The following dogs should each be listed with their image and traits.
 The description should be used for an [`alt` attribute on the image](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/alt).

 1. Beans
 description: A black-and-white shaggy dog
 image: images/beans.jpg
 traits: Adult, Male, Medium, Easygoing, Good with cats

-1. Zelda
+2. Zelda
 description: A Boston Terrier
 image: images/boston-terrier.jpg
 traits: Senior, Female, Small, Easygoing, Good with kids, Good with other dogs

-1. Baby
+3. Baby
-description: A brown Boxer
+desription: A brown Boxer
 image: images/boxer.jpg
 traits: Young, Female, Large, Energetic, Good with kids, Good with other dogs

-1. Tom-Tom
+4. Tom-Tom
 description: A golden Lab
 image: images/golden-lab.jpg
 traits: Young, Male, Large, Energetic, Good with kids, Good with other dogs, Good with cats

-1. Marco
+5. Marco
 description: A little fuzzy dog
 image: images/little-dog.jpg
 traits: Adult, Male, Small, Energetic

-1. Shackleton
+6. Shackleton
 description: A shaggy white dog
 image: images/old-shaggy.jpg
 traits: Adult, Male, Medium, Easygoing, Energetic, Good with kids, Good with other dogs, Good with cats

-1. Midge
+7. Midge
 description: A Shih-Tzu
 image: images/shih-tzu.jpg
 traits: Adult, Female, Small, Easygoing, Good with kids

-1. Ladybird
+8. Ladybird
 description: A silly Boxer
 image: images/young-bulldog.jpg
 traits: Young, Female, Large, Easygoing, Energetic, Good with kids, Good with other dogs, Good with cats

-1. Mina
+9. Mina
 description: A young brown and white dog
 image: images/young-peppy.jpg
 traits: Puppy, Female, Medium, Energetic, Good with kids, Good with other dogs, Good with cats